Krems an der Donau – Sights and tips for connoisseurs

 Austria

-You can do the arte Hotel Krems book here*.
+For example, you can visit the arte Hotel Krems book here*.
+(Advertisement)

 The guest house in Göttweig Abbey

-The Benedictine is about 10 km outside of Krems Gottweig Abbey visible from afar on a mountain above Furth near Göttweig.
+About 10 km outside of Krems is the Benedictine Gottweig Abbey visible from afar on a mountain above Furth near Göttweig.
 The monastery offers a guest house with modern guest rooms, from which a magnificent view of the wine region and the Danube meadows opens up.
 Those who want to avoid the hustle and bustle of the city will feel at home here.

 Gottweig Abbey